"Playing" for The Mets

 vines and relayed the throw back to Catfish Hunter, Andy had made it safely to third base.

-Cmon Frankie, you could do it, hollered Andy.
+Cmon Frankie, you could do it, Andy hollered.
 My hands began to sweat.

 Catfish pitched a fastball just outside the home plate manhole cover.
 I could tell it